 So if you just stick to the precedent of how Donald Trump has talked publicly, then it would actually make sense what he's saying here.

-What he's saying is we pay for all these bombs, right?
+What he's saying is, we paid for all these bombs, right?

-We gave you political cover, we took all the heat and we finance you, and then we're not gonna get anything back.
+We took all the heat and we finance you and then we're not going to get anything back.

 So that's why it makes sense for Donald Trump to say that we should have this good real estate and that America should profit off of developing the Gaza Strip.

-Yeah, I'm just I'm just saying that I think Donald Trump basically is saying Hamas uh leadership is not gonna let the Gazans develop their city the way That um Israel and America would accept.
+Yeah, I'm just, I'm just saying, I think Donald Trump basically is saying Hamas' leadership is not going to let the Gazans develop their city the way that Israel and America would accept.

-So, according to Israel and America, Hamas government in is not acceptable.
+So according to Israel and America, Hamas government is not acceptable.

 Hamas government is not acceptable.